 How to get divorce in Thailand?
 Divorce can be difficult, so if you are getting divorced in Thailand you have three options.
 The first is a divorce by consent or what you might want to call an unopposed divorce.
 This is the most common where both parties can agree to the conditions of the divorce.
 The Thailand divorce rate is high and even higher with mixed couples.
 You can see the divorce rate in Thailand on this website.

 The second type of divorce is a litigated divorce which can be lengthy and costly as this normally involves disagreement over child custody, property, or other issues.
 The third and last option is rare which is an annulment.
 There is an entire section on Thai divorce law on how an expat divorce in Thailand is concluded.
 There is also the Islamic divorce procedure if you are Muslim.
 Can you divorce an insane person?
 See how this is done with our Bangkok family lawyer.

 If you are getting divorced in Thailand then you need to speak to an attorney in Thailand for advice and support.
 There are a number of options when getting divorced in Thailand such as a litigated divorce or a divorce by consent.
-There are also issues of property and child custody.
+Normally also issues of property and child custody.
 There are also issues of property and child custody

 The Civil and Commercial Code in Thailand governs most of the more commonly used laws in Thailand.
 The legal system requires you to list a reason out of the legal code that is a reason for your divorce.
 Most divorces list as grounds for divorce tends to use two or three different reasons to justify the divorce.